alexampersandria/diary.computer/frontend/src/routes/docs/design/color/+page.md

 # Color

-The color palette used throughout Ephemeride's design system.
+The color palette used throughout diary.computer's design system.
 Each color comes in multiple shades, ranging from light to dark.
 From `00` to `100` in increments of `10`.

 ## Base